 Internship FA-SP 4 s.h.
-Early Childhood internship is designed to provide work and learning experience in the field vide work and learning experience in the field of early childhood education.
+Early Childhood internship is designed to provide work and learning experience in the field of early childhood education.
 Individual field experience is developed with community agencies and institutions.
-In addition, interns spend one hour per week in a seminar session where they reflect on their field experiences and integrate the insights they have achieved in their field work.
+In addition, interns spend one hour per week in a seminar session where they reflect on their field experiences and integrate the insights they have achieved in their fieldwork.
 Prerequisites: ED 171, 185, or permission of instructor and Dean.
 Hours of class per week: 1. (+ additional hours to be arranged.)